mdn/content/files/en-us/web/api/keyboardlayoutmap/index.md

 - {{domxref('KeyboardLayoutMap.has()')}} {{experimental_inline}}
   - : Returns a boolean indicating whether the `KeyboardLayoutMap` object has an element with the specified key.
 - {{domxref('KeyboardLayoutMap.keys()')}} {{experimental_inline}}
-  - : Returns a new _array iterator_ object that contains the keys for each index in the array.
+  - : Returns a new [Iterator](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Iterator) object that contains the keys for each index in the array.
 - {{domxref('KeyboardLayoutMap.values()')}} {{experimental_inline}}
-  - : Returns a new _array iterator_ object that contains the values for each index in the `KeyboardLayoutMap` object.
+  - : Returns a new [Iterator](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Iterator) object that contains the values for each index in the `KeyboardLayoutMap` object.

 ## Examples